rebcabin/masr/specs.md

 instance hash-map meet the general specification of hash-maps of this type?"
-For example, "does `(Integer 4 [])`, syntax sugar for an hash-map instance, meet the general specification of an ASR `ttype`, which describes an infinite class of instances?"
+For example, "does `(Integer 4 [])`, syntax sugar for a hash-map instance, meet the general specification of an ASR `ttype`, which describes an infinite class of instances?"

-In MASR, specs describe sets, and MASR type checking is often just finding out whether an instance inhabits a certain specified set.
+In MASR, specs describe sets of valid or conforming values, and MASR type checking is often just finding out whether an instance inhabits a certain specified set.

-A type system like like MASR's can act like a
-_set theory_ with respect to instances.
+Therefore, a type system like like MASR's can act like a _set theory_ with respect to instances.
 See this Stack-Exchange question for the fine points of set theory versus type theory:

 https://math.stackexchange.com/questions/489369

 The important point is that a type theory is a self-contained logic.
+It might be set theory or it might be something more general or otherwise different.
 Clojure specs are arbitrary predicate functions.
-Because we may build any type system that predicate logic can support,
-Clojure specs suffice for advanced types like dependency types and concurrency types.
+Because we may build any type system that predicate logic can support, Clojure specs suffice for advanced types like dependency types and concurrency types.

 ## 3.1.
 CHECKING INSTANCES